fib-international/structuralcodes/docs/theory/section_integrator.md

   - n.a.
 :::

-The `__marin__` method return the coefficients reported in the table above and the strain limits for each portion.
+The `__marin__` method returns the coefficients reported in the table above and the strain limits for each portion.

 Then the integrator discretizes the polygon cutting it into the portions needed (depending on the strain distribution in the polygon) and for each subpolygon the exact Marin integration is performed.